Can I use a cell phone while driving in Minnesota?

 Answer:

-Use of cellular phone while driving is generally not prohibited in Minnesota.
-However, all the learner’s permit holders and school bus drivers are specifically prohibited from using cell phone while driving.
-Minnesota law bans all drivers from texting while driving.
-The violation can cost up to $300.
+In Minnesota, using a cell phone while driving is generally allowed.
+However, there are specific restrictions: learner’s permit holders and school bus drivers are prohibited from using cell phones while driving.
+Additionally, all drivers are banned from texting while driving, with violations resulting in fines up to $300.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.